There are no items in your cart

 Taking Exams

 Law school is very different from college.
 That difference can make or break your career.
 You want to be prepared to face the challenge of law school before you start.
-U.S. Law Prep's mission is to help you to face that challenge.
-U.S. Law Perparatory, Inc. is not a law school.
-This program is not intended to teach, does not teach,and U.S. Law Preparatory, Inc. does not represent or warrant that it teaches the law of any jurisidiction.
+The mission of U.S. Law Prep℠ is to help you to face that challenge.
+U.S. Law Preparatory, Inc. is not a law school.
+This program is not intended to teach, does not teach, and U.S. Law Preparatory, Inc. does not represent or warrant that it teaches the law of any jurisdiction.
 Rather, this program is intended to provide the viewer with tips and insights regarding the law school experience.

 *Convenience: as easy as watching Internet Television; available 24-hours per day, seven days per week, at any place in the world reached by the Internet.
 It's always at your fingertips. *Control: you control the courses.
 You can play and replay the lectures when you choose, where you choose, as often as you choose, for weeks.
 You can actually prepare for law school while traveling on vacation, during your lunch break, or at home at any time of the day or night.